netpicker/netpicker/README.md

 ### Open Netpicker

-Go to http://localhost/ to login in to the Netpicker application with username `admin@defaulttenant.com` and password `admin`
+Go to http://localhost/ to login in to the Netpicker application with username `admin@admin.com` and password `12345678`